ChefAndy/casio-rpn/README.md

 ### Two RPN stack variants
 On [x,n,t] key, the user may choose between two RPN variants:
-- either dynamic levels 1,2,3,… with infinite amount of inputs (default)
+- Dynamic levels 1,2,3,… with infinite amount of inputs (default)
-- either X,Y,Z,T levels with dropping of oldest inputs, and T keeping its value
+- Entry RPN with X,Y,Z,T levels, dropping oldest inputs and T keeping its value

 In dynamic mode, use the [↑] and [↓] arrows to select stack levels.
 When a level is selected, press [⌫] to DROP all levels from top down to the selected one, or press [OK] or [EXE] to PICK the value in the selected level and copy it on stack top instead of the actual value.